Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Is It Common For People To Get Diarrhea After Drinking Whey Protein?

-Yes, diarrhea is a common issue after drinking whey protein for people who are lactose-intolerant or allergic to whey protein.
 Diarrhea is also common for people who are sensitive to sugar alcohols and/or other food additives such as thickeners or emulsifiers.
 Diarrhea also occurs when drinking whey protein too fast.

 If I Have Diarrhea After Drinking Whey Protein Does The Protein Go To Waste?

 No, not all of the protein goes to waste.
 The amount of protein that is lost due to diarrhea depends on the type of diarrhea as well as its frequency, severity, and duration.
-The effects vary greatly from person to person but rarely does diarrhea cause a complete loss of the calories and nutrients consumed.

 Can Drinking Too Much Protein At Once Cause Diarrhea?

 Yes, drinking too much protein at once can cause diarrhea, especially if the protein powder contains lactose (common in whey protein concentrate), has been sweetened with sugar alcohols, contains other additives, or is consumed too quickly.
-A large serving will increase the amount of offending ingredients.

 Why Do Meal Replacement Shakes Cause Diarrhea?

 Meal replacement shakes can cause diarrhea for a variety of reasons, depending on their ingredients.
 Common culprits include lactose, sugar alcohols, liquid oils, fiber, and food additives such as thickeners and emulsifiers.
-The effects are greater for sensitive individuals with allergies or intolerances, or IBS.

 Can You Drink Protein Shakes When You Have Diarrhea?

 Yes, you can drink protein shakes when you have diarrhea.
 If you have a stomach bug that is causing diarrhea, chances are that you could be experiencing nausea too, which can make it hard to eat solid food and keep it down, and both cause dehydration.
-Protein shakes can help provide needed nutrients and hydration.

 Other Whey Protein Resources

-- Protein Bars vs Protein Shakes: Which Is Better?
+- Protein Bars vs Protein Shakes

 - Can Protein Shakes Make You Nauseous?
-(Yes, Here’s Why)

 - Do Protein Shakes Cause Constipation?
-(Causes & How To Fix)

 About The Author